akshayparihardev/Thought-of--the-Day/README.md

-# Daily Thought and Green Graph!
+# Daily Thought
 **Date:** 2025-06-06

 **Thought of the Day:**
-> The only way to do great work is to love what you do. - Steve Jobs

-This repository is updated daily to keep my GitHub contributions graph green!
+> The journey of a thousand miles begins with a single step. - Lao Tzu

+# Thank You !
+# Have a Nice Day !